aselker/cooperation_emergence/reports/final_report.md

 ## Overview
 In this experiment, we built a computational model that represents a biofilm.
-Each cell in a two-dimensional grid represents a cell, which has a simple genome, and can mutate, replicate into other spaces (killing those cells' previous occupants), or be killed when another cell replicates into its space.
+Each cell in a two-dimensional grid represents a cell with a simple genome.
+Each cell can mutate, replicate into other spaces (killing those cells' previous occupants), or be killed when another cell replicates into its space.

 Replication is controlled by fitness, which is driven by two factors.
-First, each cell has a general fitness gene, which is intended to represent the effects of all of the cell's genes which are not represented in this model.
-The general fitness gene is initialized with a value of 0, meaning "no effect"; in some simulations, it is randomly incremented to represent helpful mutations.
+First, each cell has a general fitness gene, which is intended to represent all the genes not included in this model.
+The general fitness gene is initialized with a value of 0, i.e. having no effect; in some simulations, it is randomly incremented to represent helpful mutations.

 The second factor is the Prisoner's Dilemma (PD) games which the cells play against each other.
 Each cell can "cooperate" or "defect" with other cells; both cells' actions affect the fitness scores of both.
 Cooperating decreases the cooperator's fitness, but increases the fitness of the other cells by a greater amount; defecting is a net loss of fitness, but helps the defector.
 The payoff matrix for cell A playing against cell B is shown in figure N.